Welcome to The Storied Recipe, a podcast about food, culture, and love.

 Thandai is a traditional drink commonly drunk during the Festival of Holi.
 It is a milk-based drink made with a mixture of almonds, fennel seeds, cardamom powder, rose petals, and other spices.
 Indian milk drinks don't have to be cow milk, instead, some traditional Indian summer drinks use coconut milk as the base, such as Sol Kadhi; in addition to coconut milk, Sol Kadhi is made with kokum fruit, green chili, and coriander.

-Thandai Recipe | Holi Recipes 2024 - Swasthi's Recipes
+Thandai Recipe | Swasthi's Recipes

 Thandai is a popular traditional Indian beverage made for festivals like Holi & Maha Shivaratri.
-Make this super delicious drink for HOLI !!
+Make this super delicious drink for Holi.

-Solkadhi Recipe | Solkadi (Kokum Curry)
+Solkadhi Recipe, Solkadi (Kokum Curry) | Veg Recipes of India

 Solkadhi recipe (or solkadi or kokum curry or kokum kadhi) is a mauve-hued, tart digestive drink and takes just about 10 minutes to prepare